murrayo/yape/README.md

 ### About Python Version

-Python can be a beast about versions, for the simplest experience a container is a good way to go, see the instructions for Docker below.
+Python can be a beast about versions, for the simplest experience a container is a good way to go.

 yape has been tested on the following Python version;
 ```